C2DH/ranketwo/_assignments/wikipedia-historical-source/05-compare-different-languages.en.md

 cover:
 documents:
 tags:
+outcomes:
-outcomes: "Detect variety of cultural perspectives and modalities of their expression in historical narratives in Wikipedia"
+  - Detect a variety of cultural perspectives and the ways in which they are expressed in historical narratives in Wikipedia
 order: 5
 ---
 (Text intro)